Moonsong-Labs/moonwall/docs/guide/intro/foundations.md

 ### Chopsticks:

 - Uses [Chopsticks](https://github.com/AcalaNetwork/chopsticks){target=_blank} to start a lazily-forked network.
 Lazily-forking a network refers to loading the runtime of the live chain but only retrieving state when needed.
-The major advantage is that spares you from downloading the entire blockchain (hundreds of GBs)
+The major advantage is that spares you from downloading the entire blockchain (hundreds of GBs).
-- Imports a Chopsticks config file, such as the following [example Chopsticks config](https://github.com/AcalaNetwork/chopsticks/tree/master/configs){target=_blank}
+- Imports a Chopsticks config file, such as the following [example Chopsticks config](https://github.com/AcalaNetwork/chopsticks/tree/master/configs){target=_blank}.
-- You can launch a single blockchain or multiple blockchains
+- You can launch a single blockchain or multiple blockchains.
-- Performs state transitions locally and updates local state
+- Performs state transitions locally and updates local state.
 - No client RPCs, no MetaMask support.

 ::: tip